-- 1. Encourage participants to think about their risks of contracting STI.
+- Encourage participants to think about their risks of contracting STI.
 To help them, provide participants (or display on a flipchart) list of statements that they should assess individually.
 Ask them to write "risky", "not risky" or "not sure" on note paper for each statement according to what they believe.
+For each instruction have different sounds

 - I have more than one sexual partner.

 - I do not always use condoms when having sex.

 - I abstain.

-- I only have sex with one partner.
+- We are faithful to each other

 - I drink beer or other kinds of alcohol.

 - I can use drugs.

 - I always use condoms.

-- I have sex for gifts/money/ food/protection.

-- Using more than one condom at a time will prevent HIV/AIDS

 - 2. After few minutes, explain to the participants that the most risky behaviors include unprotected sex, multiple partners, alcohol and drug use.
 Emphasize that sometimes it is difficult to tell how much at risk we may be.
 Not all behavior is clear-cut, so we may find ourselves doing something that unknowingly exposes us to the risk of STIs.